-The Neighborhood Ambassador application for the 2018-2019 school year is open.
+The Neighborhood Ambassador application for the 2020/21 is currently open.
 Apply online!

 Neighborhood Ambassadors provide fellow students with information, resources and opportunities to create a better living environment in their off-campus neighborhoods.
 They act as liaisons between the campus, Ann Arbor community, and student residents in order to enhance communication, collaboration and problem-solving.

 - Undergraduate or Graduate student